 We also say that energy is neither created or destroyed.
 There is the famous equation relating energy to mass.
 But this is a transfer of energy rather than a loss or gain.
-This particular property makes it very suitable as a metric from which to assess civilizations’ past and future.
+Energy’s conservation property makes it very suitable as a metric with which to assess civilizations’ past and future.

 Let’s explore a bit more in the following.